 Four months later, he won his first full cap for Republic of Ireland when he started in a 3–1 win over Bulgaria in a friendly at the Aviva Stadium in Dublin.

-Travers started his career playing as an outfield player for youth teams Confey and Lucan United before moving to Cherry Orchard as an under-16.
+Travers started his career playing as an outfield player for youth teams Confey in Kildare and Lucan United in Dublin before moving to Cherry Orchard as an under-16.

 He joined the youth ranks at Shamrock Rovers in July 2015, playing in the SSE Airtricity Under-17 League, before moving to AFC Bournemouth in July 2016 following a successful trial spell.